-At 2015, demand for Fire and Fuel Managers is expected to grow 7% between 2014 and 2024.
+The demand for Fire and Fuel Managers is expected to grow 7% between 2020 and 2030.
 However, this will have regional variation due to ongoing issues with wildfires in forested areas.
-In the dry states of the southwest (such as California, Arizona and New Mexico), more specialists may be needed to cope with the increased frequency and intensity of wildfires.
+In the dry states of the southwest (such as California, Arizona, and New Mexico), more specialists may be needed to cope with the increased frequency and intensity of wildfires.
 This 7% average is just that - an average.
-Demand will also be higher in those states with extensive forests to manage, also depending on the risks associated with those forests.
+Demand will also be higher in those states with extensive forests to manage, also depending on the risks associated with those forests.*

 What Are the Education Requirements to Become a Fire and Fuel Manager?

 A number of qualifications will be required in order to become a Fire and Fuel Manager.
 Typically, you will need a degree in forestry or related.
 Ecology can be a good alternative, though the focus should be on woodland management.
 Forestry degrees are preferable because of the opportunity for practical work.
 Once this has been achieved, the candidate will need training in Federal schemes such as the National Fire Plan.
 Other certificates may be required depending on the state, body, service or area where you might work.
 Check local authorities for further information.

 No master's degree or PhD should be required as these are qualifications designed for academic and research roles.
 Fire and Fuel Managers and Forestry Managers are practical roles requiring on the job training and practical solutions.

 Fire & Fuel Management - Related Degrees